Edit Page

 For Claude Code, run:

-For private contexts, add the API token via the --header flag:
+For private agents, add the API token via the --header flag:

 --header "Authorization: Bearer <your-token>"